 Yesterday, on his birthday, Erlon Rivers was mistaken for a ghost.
-It hadn’t bothered him at the time; a simple mistake, one easily shrugged off.
+It had not bothered him at the time; a simple mistake, one easily shrugged off.
 Now, though, waiting on a park bench for the photographer to arrive, he couldn’t shake it.
-Azalea bushes grew on either side of him, flush and pink, but their viridity brought him no joy, only the first prickle of watery eyes and a slight tickle in his throat.
+Azaleas grew to either side of him, flush and pink, but they brought him no joy, only the first prickle of watery eyes and a slight tickle in his throat.
 He fidgeted, checking his watch.
-It was ten till one, the time when Miss Smoak had said she would meet him there.
+It was ten till one, the time when Miss Smoak had said she would meet him.

-While he usually liked to be early, this time it meant breathing in more pollen, and spare time for his thought to wander.
-For some reason, the memory rose unbidden: the nervous laughter of his coworker, the casually-thrown epithet: ghost.
+While he usually liked to be early, this time it meant breathing in more pollen, and spare time for his thoughts to wander.
+For some reason the memory arose, now: the nervous laughter of his coworker, the casually-thrown epithet: ghost.
 It didn’t suit him.
 Erlon was very much alive.

-It had been midway through his shift at the Elections Commission, the phone jangling in his ears from the desk in the front office.
+It had been midway through his shift at the Elections Commission, the phone jangling in his ears from the front office desk.
 Either the receptionist had been out sick, or at lunch.
 He hadn’t paid attention, so he didn’t know.
-But it wore at his nerves, so he had answered himself.
+But it wore at his nerves, so he answered it himself.

-“Shit,” Darrin yelped as the cabinet creaked open and Erlon reached for a new pad of sticky notes.
+“Shit,” Darrin yelped as the cabinet creaked open and Erlon reached for a new sticky note pad.
 “I didn’t hear you come in.
 Thought you were a ghost for a hot second!”

-He’d smiled weakly, gave an amused huff, and turned to exit the room again.
+He’d smiled weakly, given an amused huff, and turned to exit the room again.

-Why was he thinking about this now, Erlon wondered as he stretched his arms over the back of the wrought-iron and wood of the park bench.
-There was nothing sinister in the event, nothing beyond a harmless startle and a bland joke.
+But why was he thinking about this now?
+Erlon wondered, stretching his arms over the park bench’s backrest.
+There was nothing cruel meant in it, merely a harmless startle, a bland joke.
 Yet it festered in his mind still.
 Erlon poked at it, prodded mentally.

 “Hey, Mr. Rivers,” Devin grinned.
 “Sorry I’m a bit late.
 Lot of traffic on Sixty-one today.”